-This is the part 1-overivew of a 4 part series for pediatric cardiac arrest
+This is the part 1-overview of a 4 part series for pediatric cardiac arrest.

 Cardiac arrest is defined as the cessation of blood circulation resulting from absent or ineffective cardiac mechanical activity.
-The cessation of blood circulation if untreated will quickly lead to death resulting from organ and tissue ischemia.
+The cessation of blood circulation, if left untreated, will quickly lead to death resulting from organ and tissue ischemia.

 Cardiac (cardiopulmonary) arrest is rare in infants and children, and in contrast to adult cardiac arrest, the cause of pediatric cardiopulmonary arrest typically does not have a primary cardiac cause.